mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/small-environment/index.md

     kommanderChartsVersion: v2.1.1
     ```

-1. Install Kommander on your cluster using the following command:
+1. Install Kommander on your cluster with the following command:

     ```bash
     kommander install --init > install.yaml --kubeconfig=<cluster-kubeconfig>